3 essential marketing activities during COVID-19

 Keep your brand presence during the crisis

-The knee jerk reaction for many of us during a crisis and when our sales are heavily hit is to stop marketing.
-Most of our business plans have changed and there was never a contingency plan for what we're experiencing right now.
+The knee jerk reaction for many of us when our sales are heavily hit is to stop marketing.
+But, please don't do this.
+You don't want to undo the work you've already done and the foundations you've got in place.
+Brands take a long time to establish and momentum is integral to long term success.
 According to the Harvard Business Review, during any type of downturn, customers typically fall into four groups: 1.
 Slam on the brakes - this audience has been hit hard financially and typically reduces all spending 2.
 Pained but patient - optimistic for the long term but concerned about short term spending 3.
 Comfortably well-off - confident about riding out the dip in the economy but more selective than usual with their spending 4.
 Live for today - unconcerned about savings and likely to continue as normal for as long as possible).

-Regardless of what group you fall into, brand marketing is more important than ever.
+Regardless of what group you fall into, brand marketing is more important than ever when we're in a recession.
 Your marketing objectives should shift from lead generation and conversation, to brand awareness, ensuring you're communicating your identity and values in a well-considered and emotive way.
-Momentum and continuity are fundamental to business success.
+Continuity is fundamental to business success.
 You don't want to lose your brands share of voice.
 Brand awareness and engagement can take years to build, so don't undo all the good work you've already been doing.
-And remember when we come out of this you want to be in the best possible position.
 There is also evidence that businesses that increase their advertising budgets during a recession thrive.
 Mark Ritson from Marketing Week advises 'The best marketers will be upping, not cutting their budget'.
-He explains studies that show companies that increased their ad budgets during the recession grew sales much faster than their rivals – not only during the downturn but also beyond it which should further demonstrate the need to increase, rather than decrease activity.
+He explains studies that show companies that increased their ad budgets during the recession grew sales much faster than their rivals – not only during the downturn but also beyond it demonstrating the need to increase, rather than decrease activity.
 Here are my 3 marketing musts for small businesses at the moment:

 3. Communicate with your customers Don't fall into the trap of going radio silent with your customers or prospects.
-Continue to send regular communication to them to keep an open dialogue either by email or letter.
+Continue to send regular communication to keep an open dialogue either by email or letter.
 Remember that as a general rule 80% of your revenue comes from 20% of your loyal customers.
-Even if your business has been hit financially, post coronavirus, it's your loyal customers who will be most likely to return.
+Even if your business has been hit financially, it's your loyal customers who will be most likely to return.
 And loyal customers tend to spend more.
 Email marketing can be a highly cost-effective acquisition and retention tool with 59% people advising it impacted their purchasing decision.
-And now, more than ever, it's vital that you keep your customers abreast of any changes affecting your businesses.
+And now, more than ever, it's vital that you keep your customers abreast of any changes.

 Keep your business moving

-So as you can see there is plenty you can, should and must be keeping on top of.
 If you feel unsure of how to move forward, make sure you're communicating regularly with your customers and maintaining an open dialogue.
-Be the calm reassuring light in uncertain times by providing uplifting and hopeful content from a brand they can trust to build deeper relationships with even longer lifetime value.
+Be the calm reassuring light by providing uplifting and hopeful content from a brand customers can trust to build deeper relationships with even longer lifetime value.
 Spend this time investing in your website and building your SEO to future proof your business.
 Combine this with regular blogging and sharing your skills and expertise and your customers and Google rankings will thank you for it.
-First and foremost keep your business moving, and you'll be in the best possible position as soon as normality returns to our lives.
+First and foremost keep your business moving, and you'll be in the best position to come back strong.